 Across the industry, shops are feeling the effects of the technician shortage.
-Finding good, qualified technicians is many shops’ first priority, but how do they find them?
+Finding good, qualified technicians is the top priority of many shops.
+But where are shops supposed to find these technicians?

-Thankfully there isn’t a shortage of places for your shop or dealership to post and advertise your open technician positions!
+Thankfully, there isn’t a shortage of places for your shop or dealership to post and advertise open technician positions.

 WrenchWay Top Shop Page